Take a deep breath and savor a place meant for the quiet times along the Little Nestucca River in Tillamook County.

 Nestucca Bay Wildlife Refuge is also a place where you can leave the paddles behind and take a stroll along the refuge trail, just off Cannery Hill Road, that meanders across heart of the refuge.

 “You are missing something special if you don’t come up and take a look,” noted Lowe.
-“While you may drive by the site on Coastal Hwy 101, folks should really take a drive up here.
+“While you drive may drive by the site on Coastal Hwy 101 and see this ridge, folks should really take a drive up here.
 The refuge is spectacular!”

-It is also a refuge that’s successfully protected wildlife.
-Lowe said that in the late 80’s, up to 1,000 geese wintered across the refuge marsh and pastures.
-Now, nearly 10,000 geese show up here from November through March.
+It is also a refuge that’s been successful for wildlife protection.
+Lowe added that in the late 80s, up to 1,000 geese wintered across the refuge marsh and pastures.
+Now, nearly 10,000 geese show up here from November through March,

 The stunning viewpoint atop the wooden deck offers a breathtaking panorama that reaches from the mountains to the sea.